Pr0xe/i3-Configs/neovim/README.md

 $ pip2 install pynvim
 $ pip3 install pynvim
 ```
-* you will need the package ctags too for tagbar plugin
+* you will need the package ctags for tagbar plugin
 for Debian / Ubuntu
 ```sh
 sudo apt install ctags